Allahyar Sayyadmanesh

-Allahyar Sayyadmanesh (اللهیار صیادمنش; born 29 June 2001) is an Iranian professional footballer who plays as a forward for Hull City and the Iran national team.
+Allahyar Sayyadmanesh (اللهیار صیادمنش; born 29 June 2001) is an Iranian professional footballer who plays as a forward and winger for Belgian Pro League club Westerlo and the Iran national team.

 In 2018, he was named by The Guardian as one of the 60 best young talents in world football.

 Club career

 Early years

 Sayyadmanesh started to play club football when he was 8.
 He began his career at Arash Amol, where he was top goalscorer in Iran's under-10 league.
 After four years, he joined Padideh Sari, where he spent two years.
 He later spent a year in Saipa's youth academy.

 Esteghlal

 On 12 June 2018, Sayyadmanesh signed a five-year contract with Esteghlal.
 He was assigned the number 16 shirt, previously worn by Mehdi Ghaedi, who decided to change his number.

 Fenerbahçe

 On 3 May 2019, Sayyadmanesh signed a five-year contract with Turkish club Fenerbahçe in a $850,000 transfer.
 He was loaned to TFF 1.
 League club İstanbulspor on 2 September 2019 on a season-long loan.
 Sayyadmanesh left Fenerbahçe on 9 July 2022 to join English Club Hull City.